v-smirnov/just-ad-it/README.md

 Main logic can be found in ```internal/app/service/service.go```. ```Limiter``` chanel is used for limiting amount of parallel requests, waitGroup allows waiting for all goroutines to be finished, ```responses``` channel is used for storing results and fetching them later.
-File```internal/app/infrastructure/client.go``` is used for simple http client implementation.
+File```internal/app/infrastructure/client.go``` is used as simple http client implementation.
 Main method there returns response body as a slice of bytes.

 ### How to run